 He was of medium height and stout, with unruly brown hair falling into his eyes.
 He had a neatly trimmed goatee.
-He wore beige corduroy slacks and well worn brown boat shoes with his parka.
+He wore beige corduroy slacks and well worn brown boots with his parka.
 He was at least thirty-five, if not a year or two older.

 "Hi, Professor!" called Ella and Emma as they ran to greet him.

 "Ah, my darling Ella and Emma."
 He had a foreign accent.
 He took something from his pocket and handed them to each girl.
-Jo saw they were butter rum Lifesavers.
+Jo saw they were Jolly Ranchers.
 "A beautiful day to come to the park, is it not?"

-"Uh huh," said Ella and Emma, sucking on their candy.
+"Uh huh," said Ella, sucking on her candy.

-"I'm Jo March, Ella and Emma's new governess."
+"I'm Jo March, Ella and Emma's new nanny."
 She held out her hand, and he shook it, holding onto it a second or two longer than normal.